Georgia Rule

-Georgia Rule is a 2007 American black comedy-drama film directed by Garry Marshall from a screenplay by Mark Andrus.
-It stars Jane Fonda, Lindsay Lohan, and Felicity Huffman.
-The film follows a rebellious young woman (Lohan) who is sent to spend the summer with her grandmother (Fonda) when her frustrated mother (Huffman) can't control her unruly behavior.
+Georgia Rule is a 2007 American comedy-drama film directed by Garry Marshall and written by Mark Andrus.
+It stars Jane Fonda, Lindsay Lohan and Felicity Huffman.
+The film follows a rebellious teenager (Lohan) who is sent to spend the summer with her grandmother (Fonda) when her frustrated mother (Huffman) cannot control her unruly behavior.
 Dermot Mulroney, Cary Elwes, Garrett Hedlund, Laurie Metcalf, and Héctor Elizondo also appear in supporting roles.

 Georgia Rule was theatrically released in the United States on May 11, 2007, by Universal Pictures.
 The production of the film came to media attention when a warning letter from Morgan Creek Productions CEO James G. Robinson to Lohan was leaked online on The Smoking Gun; in it, Robinson criticized Lohan's heavy partying and lateness on set.
-Georgia Rule was widely panned by film critics, but the lead cast (Fonda, Lohan, and Huffman) was praised for their performances.
-Considered a box-office bomb, the film grossed $25 million against a production budget of $20 million.
+Georgia Rule was panned by critics, but the lead cast (Fonda, Lohan and Huffman) was praised for their performances.
+Having grossed $25 million against a budget of $20 million, the film is considered a box-office bomb.

 Plot

 Rachel Wilcox is a promiscuous, heavy-drinking young woman, whose drug addiction and rebellious ways are starting to spiral out of control.
 With her repeated negative behavior, she has violated the final rule in her mother Lily's San Francisco home.
 With nowhere else to take her, Lily hauls her to the one place she swore she would never return to: her grandmother Georgia's house in Idaho.

 Georgia Randall lives life by a few definitive rules—God comes first and hard work reigns—and whoever is under her roof must do the same.
 Saddled with her granddaughter for the summer, she needs great patience to understand her fury.
 Georgia gets her a receptionist job for Dr. Simon Ward, the local veterinarian, who also treats people.
 His nephews, Sam and Ethan, are often at Georgia's.

 As Simon does not show interest in Rachel or other women, she thinks he is gay.
 However, his sister Paula Richards tells her he is mourning the death of his wife and son, killed in a car accident three years earlier.
 He refuses to have sex with Rachel even when she tries to seduce him but retains some feelings for her mother Lily, who he once dated.

 Rachel performs oral sex on Harlan Wilson, not yet married and still a virgin because of his LDS (Mormon) religion.
 He confesses to his girlfriend, June Smith, who is shocked.
 Later, a team of LDS girls spy on Harlan and Rachel to make sure he does not have sex again.
 After chasing them with Harlan's truck, Rachel explains to them that what happened is over and they can go back to having their summer fun.

-They agree, but tell Rachel to go home, leading her to threaten them by saying if they have anything to do with her and Harlan again, she will find all of their boyfriends and "fuck them stupid".
+They agree, but tell Rachel to go home, leading her to threaten them by saying if they have anything to do with her and Harlan again, she will find all of their boyfriends and "f*** them stupid".
 This shocks the girls into stopping their spying and insulting of Rachel.